comibat/security/list_of_common_ports.md

 ### MIB - Management information base

-SNMP stores all teh data in the Management Information Base.
+SNMP stores all tech data in the Management Information Base.
 The MIB is a database that is organized as a tree.
 Different branches contains different information.
 So one branch can be username information, and another can be processes running.
 The "leaf" or the endpoint is the actual data.
 If you have read-access to the database you can read through each endpoint in the tree.
 This can be used with snmpwalk.
 It walks through the whole database tree and outputs the content.

 #### snmpwalk
 ```